 Dashboard withdrawal flow can convert into support-led flow where the timeline depends on non-transparent internal review queues.

-Client communication shifts from status reporting to persuasion scripts and repeated retention prompts.
+Client communication shifts from status reporting to persuasion scripts, repeated retention prompts, and fragmented next-step instructions.

 Document Recurrence Loop